medvedevgroup/mutation-rate-intervals/README.md

 This software calculates confidence intervals and hypothesis tests for various variables under a simple nucleotide mutation process.
 In this model, a sequence B evolves from a sequence A by independently mutating every nucleotide with probability r1.
-What is observed may be
+We then observe a variable X which may be one of the following:
 * the number of mutated k-mers
 * the Jaccard between A and B
 * the minsketch Jaccard estimate between A and B

-In particular, the software can be used to compute the following:
+The software can be used to compute the following:
-* given a mutation rate r1, and a variable X (e.g. the number of mutated k-mers, the Jaccard similarity, or the minhash Jaccard estimate), an interval such that the observed X lies in it with a given probability (e.g. 95%) (this is a hypothesis test for X)
+* given a mutation rate r1 and a desired significance level C (e.g. 95%), an interval such that the observed X lies in it with probability C
+(i.e. a hypothesis test for X)
-* Given the observed value of X, an interval such that the mutation rate r1 lies in it with a given probability (e.g. 95%) (this is a confidence interval for r1).
+* Given the observed value of X and a desired confidence C (e.g. 95%), an interval such that the mutation rate r1 lies in it with probability C
+(i.e. a confidence interval for r1).

 The two most common cases where this is applicable are
-* There are two sequences that have evolved from a common ancestor and we observe their Jaccard similarity.
-What was the mutation rate r1?
+* There are two sequences that have evolved from a common ancestor and we observe X. What was the mutation rate r1?
-* There is a read r generated with a known error rate r1.
-We would like to know if r was generated from a sequence s based on the observed Jaccard between them.
+* There is a read R generated with a known error rate r1.
+We would like to know if R was generated from a sequence s based on the observed X between them.

 ### Quick start